Biuni/InductiveMiner-Spark/README.md

 ### Information
 This's an initial release of IM.
 Will should be implemented:
-- Sequence Cut
+- Concurrent Cut
 - Loop Cut
-- Sequence Split
+- Concurrent Split
 - Loop Split
 - Falltrough